Your Position:Home - Beijing Customs Clearance

 Vehicles, vessels, aircraft, and yachts used for transportation, tourism, or other commercial operations qualify for dedicated zero-tariff policies, subject to stricter regulatory oversight.

-Mainland Access Restrictions: Vehicles may engage in passenger and cargo transport to/from the mainland, but at least one end of the route must originate or terminate in Hainan.
+Mainland Access Restrictions: Vehicles may engage in passenger and cargo transport to/from the mainland, but at least one end of the route must originate or terminate in Beijing.
 Annual cumulative stay in the mainland must not exceed 120 days (excluding “point-to-point” or “same-day return” passenger/cargo vehicles).

 ?
 Other Key Points